gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/README.md

 In the example above, **Product/Item Detail Views** has the Event **productView** implemented.
 This is not a standard GA4 Event, and because of that, we have to map this Event manually.

-## Checkout setup/mapping
+## EEC Checkout
 GA4 Ecommerce doesn’t have the same checkout concept as Enhanced Ecommerce with ex.
 Checkout Steps and Checkout Option.

 To make this mapping easier (and also analysing GA4 data), we recommend that you add additional information to your GA4 Checkout implementation.
 That could be, depending on your checkout:
-- Custom Checkout Event(s) if the recommended [GA4] Events doesn’t cover your complete checkout
+- Custom Checkout Event(s) if the recommended [GA4] Events doesn’t cover your complete checkout.
-- Custom Parameters to identify Step Numbers (if relevant)
+- Custom Parameters to identify Step Numbers (if relevant).
-- If you have several checkouts (ex.
-B2C and B2B), use a Custom Parameter to identify which checkout this is.
+- If you have several checkouts (ex. different for B2C and B2B), use a Custom Parameter to identify which checkout this is.

 ![Checkout setup/mapping](https://github.com/gtm-templates-knowit-experience/ga4-ecom-to-eec-converter/blob/main/images/ga4-ecom-checkout-mapping.jpg)